Category

 Watanabe: Simultaneously, how people spend time in the living room has changed.
 Beyond the expansion of connected TVs (TVs with internet connectivity), 13% of respondents said, "Even when my family is watching TV, I increasingly watch online videos on my smartphone or other devices without paying attention."
 I feel that the pandemic has brought about changes in lifestyle habits and attitudes.

 Amidst these changes, content is no longer just something to watch; it has become a "viewing experience."
-This experience encompasses not only the content itself but also the surrounding behaviors of consumers, such as gathering information before watching or sharing on social media afterward.
+This experience encompasses not only the content itself but also the surrounding consumer behaviors, such as gathering information before watching or sharing on social media afterward.
 We propose calling this entire sequence the "viewing journey."
 To enhance satisfaction with the viewing experience, we believe it is crucial to understand this "viewing journey."

 In summary, the desire to fill the void of "entertainment" has led to changes in behavior and habits, increasing the importance of the "viewing experience."
-Companies (including broadcasters and advertisers) must grasp the "viewing journey," engage with consumers on their level, and enhance the satisfaction of the viewing experience.
+Companies (including broadcasters and advertisers) must grasp the "viewing journey," engage on the same level as consumers, and enhance the satisfaction of the viewing experience.

 Perspective 2 for Understanding Today: Gen Z's "Community Consumption" and Affinity

 Watanabe: We've discussed societal changes in media and consumers in general.
-Focusing specifically on Generation Z, what consumption behaviors and values are prevalent now?
+Focusing specifically on Generation Z, what consumption behaviors and values do they exhibit today?
 Mr. Nagata, please share your insights.

 Nagata: Yes.
 At SHIBUYA109 lab., a research lab studying youth, I speak with 200 young people aged 15-24 every month, conducting daily surveys on trends and consumption values.
 Based on these insights, I'll introduce Gen Z's consumption behaviors and values.

-Four key themes emerge in Gen Z's consumption behavior:
+Four major keywords define Gen Z's consumption behavior:

-And the latest major characteristic of Generation Z is "Community Consumption."
-As values and preferences become more fragmented and diverse, the mass market is disappearing, and this "Community Consumption" is increasing.
-It's a consumption behavior where small communities (known as "communities") formed around loose axes like fashion preferences, shared favorite idols, or hobbies passionately enjoy a single trend.
+And the latest major characteristic of Generation Z is "niche consumption."
+As values and preferences become more fragmented and diverse, mass appeal is fading, leading to an increase in this "niche consumption."
+It's a consumption behavior where small communities (niche groups) formed around loose axes like fashion preferences, shared favorite idols, or hobbies passionately enjoy a single trend.

-This "community-based consumption" is changing how trends emerge.
-They start within a single community and gradually spread outward, eventually reaching the mass market.
-To create trends, it's now crucial to properly understand and engage with these specific communities.
+This "niche consumption" is also changing how trends emerge.
+Trends now gradually spread from a single niche before becoming mainstream.
+To create trends, it's crucial to properly understand and engage with a specific niche.

 From the perspective of media and content, which is today's main topic, people are exposed to an enormous amount of content, making them extremely critical about credibility.
 I believe a key factor in their credibility judgment is whether they can feel a sense of "familiarity."